kwyntes/selectedaaembed/README.md

 ### TODO

-- Optionally rename music files as well;
+- [ ] Optionally rename music files as well;
-- Copy files into a folder labelled with a date/timestamp for versioning.
+- [x] Copy files into a folder labelled with a date/timestamp for versioning;
+- [x] Incremental copy.
+  > because this program also modifies the files, we will need to store the
+  > timestamps from android in a seperate file (.android_files)

+~~**Note: because incremental copy uses a seperate file to store what files have been pulled previously, it will not be able to recover from any errors or manual termination.**~~ sort of fixed by removing files that failed to be pulled from the list and only writing the list to a file *after* all the full procedure has finished.